tashisha/EEG-Brain-Simulator/README.md

 This project was made for the lab SPECS as my master's thesis for the Cognitive Systems & Interacive Media masters program at the Unveristy of Pompeu Fabra in Barcelona, Spain.

-If you just want to try out EEG Brain Simulator with it's default data set then go ahead and download the "Brain_Visualization_Beta_App".
-Open the Unity scene and BAM! you're using the app.
+If you just want to try out EEG Brain Simulator with it's default data set then go ahead and download the Windows or Mac EEG Interactive Visualization Final.Open the Unity scene and BAM! you're using the app.

-If you wan to use your own dataset with the app keep reading, you're in for a fun ride :)
+If you wan to use your own dataset with the app keep reading, altough be aware that this system is a proof of concept.
+Which means that the process for uploading you own dataset is very dififcult and requires the use of both Python and Unity.

 There are 3 Section to this guide, PROPER JSON FILE FORMAT, UPLOADING YOUR FORMATTED DATA and TRANSLATING MNI COORDINATES INTO UNITY.
-The last section may require some neuroscience knoweldge to do correctly (hey at least it's not rocket science).
+The last section may require some neuroscience knowledge to do correctly.

 # PROPER JSON FILE FORMAT